lucienqchen/lucienqchen.github.io/docs/lol-match-analysis.markdown

 __*Is Lucian a better carry than other ADCs?*__

 We are going to measure ability to carry by revisiting winrate.
-If a champion wins more often, on average, than other champions, it may suggest a greater ability to carry games.
+If a champion wins more often than other champions, on average, there is a high likelihood that the champion is more effective in their role, i.e better at carrying.

 Let's define our hypotheses:
  - Null Hypothesis: Lucian's winrate is the same as other ADCs and his high winrate is purely due to random chance.